Essential Guide to Conveyancing Fees

 Legal fees

 This is the fee you pay the solicitor or licensed conveyancer.
-The cost of their service will depend on 3 things: the mortgage, property price and property type (freehold or leasehold).
-The average is between £400 to £1,000 (+VAT).
+The cost of their service will depend on 3 things: the mortgage, the property price, and the property type (freehold or leasehold).
+The average is between £400 and £1,000 (+VAT).

 Search fees